davesantos/html-starter/README.md

-Personal boilerplate of Dave Santos
+Personal starter of Dave Santos